 That's how this stroke of genius was born.
 Except that I didn't end up calling it a "steak-er."
 Instead, I'm calling it a "butter burger."
 No, not that butter burger—please try to keep up.
 This is another, newer, truer, better butter burger (it's not bitter, though, because Betty Botter didn't buy my butter).

 My secret ingredient is hotel butter.
 Perhaps you know it as beurre de maitre d'hotel, which is how the French say it.

 Maitre d'hotel butter sounds fancy—and it is fancy if you fancy thinking of unfancy things as fancy—but it's not all that fancy, really.
-It's just a classic compound butter, in this case butter blended with mixture of parsley, lemon juice, garlic, salt, and pepper.
+It's just a classic compound butter, in this case, butter blended with a mixture of parsley, lemon juice, garlic, salt, and pepper.
 The process only takes a few seconds in a food processor, but it can be also done in a stand mixer fitted with a paddle attachment, or even patiently whipped by hand.